-NSPCC

-Marathon 2023

-Bath Half

-The start line's in sight

-Training, planning, blisters - half marathons aren't easy.
+The start line's in sight Training, planning, blisters - half marathons aren't easy.
 But you're doing great.
 You've made it this far, and we know you can go the distance.
 And if you need motivation, remember that every mile you run will help change children's lives.
 To help, we've put together some training tips and all the information you need to know for the big day.
 We'll see you at the starting line.

-Your race day checklist Plenty of plasters.
-Running shoes - but not a brand new pair Vaseline/chafing gel.
-Race number - this is in your race pack from the event organise Drinks or snacks for the finish line or during Clean socks the race, if you've trained with them.
-Safety pins.
-Your NSPCC running vest with your name on the front so we can cheer you on Race map and instructions.
-Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off
+Your race day checklist Running shoes - but not a brand new pair Plenty of plasters.
+Race number - this is in your race pack from the event organise Vaseline/chafing gel.
+Drinks or snacks for the finish line or during the race, if you've trained with them.
+Clean socks Your NSPCC running vest with your name on the front so we can cheer you on Safety pins.
+Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off Race map and instructions.

-EVERY CHILDHOOD IS WORTH FIGHTING FOR

 Getting race ready